-Rafa Benitez was the special guest on MNF last night, and the centrepiece of a brilliant programme was a tactical look back on the 2005 Champions League final between Liverpool and AC Milan.
+Today marks the 17th anniversary of Liverpool's unforgettable comeback against AC Milan to win the 2005 Champions League.
+Back in 2019, Rafa Benitez was the special guest on MNF, and the centrepiece of a brilliant programme was a tactical look back on that final.

 There was so much in this for Liverpool fans, obviously, and for anyone interested in one of the most famous matches of the 21st century.

 Rafa and @Carra23 break down the famous 2005 Champions League triumph where @LFC came from three goals down to AC Milan in one of the most glorious nights in their history 👇#MNF on Sky Sports Premier League - reaction here: https://t.co/FomxuLWsHy pic.twitter.com/X9VWVduU8F

 — Sky Sports Retro (@SkySportsRetro) December 9, 2019

 By far the most fascinating element involved what happened in the dressing room at halftime, as Benitez tried to make the tactical changes to reverse the 3-0 scoreline.
 Benitez did not have many cards to play.
 He had already used one substitution on Harry Kewell in the 23rd minute of the match.
 Irish fans will all remember that Steve Finnan was substituted at the break for Didi Hamann, and it was Hamann's contribution as a holding midfielder negating Kaka's influence that helped turned the momentum of the game.

 Except Hamann was originally supposed to come on for Djimi Traore, and Traore and Hamann were told as much.